Outsider artist painting: inspired by the musical Cats - by Harriet Young

 • 20.5" x 27"

-The title of this painting is in the painting, nested within the greater visual feast.
-Best damn CATS painting in the world, according to a recent poll of people in this room.
+The title of this stunning painting is in the painting, nested within the greater visual feast.
+But as dazzling as CATS is, Harriet was not content merely to leave it at that.

 We didn’t set out to highlight the salacious side of Harriet Young’s art.
 In fact, in the beginning we weren’t even aware of it.
 Since Hollywood and Vegas aren’t usually thought of as hotbeds of carnal restraint, maybe we should have suspected as much going in.
 Anyway, all of that is beside the point.
 In the end, the intent is to go where the artist is taking us, and in CATS she is taking us for a ride on the Libido Express.
 All aboard.